 Pandan is a tropical plant that grows in South and Southeast Asia.
 The leaves are long and slender green leaves of a member of the pandanus palm or screwpine family.
 Some desserts would just use the leaves for the taste and aromatic fragrance.
 You can also find the other in bright green hue color specifying using Pandan Extract just like this recipe.

-You can buy pandan extract from traditional market, baking supply, or grocery store.
-However, let me tell you that the homemade one will taste so much batter than artificial pandan extract.
-Thus try making your own at home by following my Pandan Extract recipe if you have access to fresh or frozen pandan leaves.
+You can buy pandan extract from a traditional market, baking supply, or grocery store.
+However, let me tell you that the homemade one will taste so much better than artificial pandan extract.
+Thus try making your own at home if you have access to fresh or frozen pandan leaves.

-Notes: I top the ice cream with some grated palm sugar.
+Notes: I top the ice cream with some grated palm sugar block.